ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 #   Other Topics {#other-topics}

-This section discusses some topics regarding choices made in the development of DMARC, largely to commit the history to record.
+This section discusses some topics regarding choices made in the development of DMARC, primarily to commit the history to record.

 ##  Issues Specific to SPF {#issues-specific-to-spf}

-Though DMARC does not inherently change the semantics of an SPF policy record, historically lax enforcement of such policies has led many to publish extremely broad records containing many large network ranges.
+Though DMARC does not inherently change the semantics of an SPF policy record, historically lax enforcement of such policies has led many to publish extremely broad records containing many extensive network ranges.
 Domain Owners are strongly encouraged to carefully review their SPF records to understand which networks are authorized to send on behalf of the Domain Owner before publishing a DMARC record.

 Some Mail Receiver architectures might implement SPF in advance of any DMARC operations.
 This means that a "-" prefix on a sender's SPF mechanism, such as "-all", could cause that rejection to go into effect early in handling, causing message rejection before any DMARC processing takes place.
 Operators choosing to use "-all" should be aware of this.

 ##  DNS Load and Caching {#dns-load-and-caching}

 DMARC policies are communicated using the DNS and therefore inherit a number of considerations related to DNS caching.
 The inherent conflict between freshness and the impact of caching on the reduction of DNS-lookup overhead should be considered from the Mail Receiver's point of view.
 If Domain Owners or PSOs publish a DNS record with a very short TTL,  the injection of large volumes of messages could cause Receivers to overwhelm the publisher's DNS.
 Although this is not a concern specific to DMARC, the implications of a very short TTL should be considered when publishing DMARC policies.

-Conversely, long TTLs will cause records to be cached for long periods of time.
+Conversely, long TTLs will cause records to be cached for long periods.
 This can cause a critical change to DMARC parameters advertised by a Domain Owner or PSO to go unnoticed for the length of the TTL (while waiting for DNS caches to expire).
 Avoiding this problem can mean shorter TTLs, with the potential problems described above.
 A balance should be sought to maintain responsiveness of DMARC preference changes while preserving the benefits of DNS caching.

 ##  Rejecting Messages {#rejecting-messages}

 This protocol calls for rejection of a message during the SMTP session under certain circumstances.
-This is preferable to generation of a Delivery Status Notification [@RFC3464], since fraudulent messages caught and rejected using DMARC would then result in annoying generation of such failure reports that go back to the RFC5321.MailFrom address.
+This is preferable to generation of a Delivery Status Notification [@RFC3464], since fraudulent messages caught and rejected using DMARC would then result in the annoying generation of such failure reports that go back to the RFC5321.MailFrom address.

 This synchronous rejection is typically done in one of two ways:

-*  Full rejection, wherein the SMTP server issues a 5xy reply code as an indication to the SMTP client that the transaction failed; the SMTP client is then responsible for generating notification that delivery failed (see [@!RFC5321, section 4.2.5]).
+*  Full rejection, wherein the SMTP server issues a 5xy reply code as an indication to the SMTP client that the transaction failed; the SMTP client is then responsible for generating a notification that delivery failed (see [@!RFC5321, section 4.2.5]).

 *  A "silent discard", wherein the SMTP server returns a 2xy reply